A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Experiments

-We conduct experiments to find out the performance of different initializations (Scratch, ImageNet pre-trained model, and the pre-trained model from Pre-trained dataset) in underwater open-sea farm object detection.
-YOLOv3 is trained for 70 epochs on Pre-trained dataset to get the pre-trained model.
-YOLOv3 is trained on AUDD with 3 different models and tested on the UDD test set as shown in Table \ref{t6}.
+We conduct experiments to find out the performance of different initializations (Scratch, ImageNet pre-trained model, and the pre-trained model from pre-training dataset) in underwater open-sea farm object detection.
+YOLOv3 is trained for 70 epochs on pre-training dataset to get the pre-trained model.
+YOLOv3 is trained on AUDD with three different models and tested on the UDD test set as shown in Table \ref{t6}.

-Obviously, compared with the original result on UDD (see TABLE \ref{t3}), AUDD is powerful on solving the insufficient training data and class-imbalance problems in UDD.
-With our Pre-trained model, YOLOv3 can be improved significantly from 46.8\% to 80.5\% on mAP$_{50}$, which is 11.7\% higher than Scratch and 9.0\% higher than ImageNet.
-It shows the Pre-trained Dataset can provide an excellent initialization for the detector in underwater open-sea farm object detection.
+Compared with the original result on UDD (see TABLE \ref{t3}), AUDD may solve the insufficient training data and class-imbalance problems in UDD.
+With our pre-trained model, YOLOv3 can be improved significantly from 46.8\% to 80.5\% on mAP$_{50}$, which is 11.7\% higher than the model trained from scratch and 9.0\% higher than the one trained with ImageNet.
+It shows that the pre-training dataset can provide a much better initialization for the detector in underwater open-sea farm object detection.